mediar-ai/screenpipe/content/docs/NOTES.md

   - Type "environment" in the search bar of Windows, and click environment variables.
   - Click "new" (the first one).
   - The key will be `TESSDATA_PREFIX` and the value will be the path you installed screenpipe (default is `C:\Users\<your username>\AppData\Local\screenpipe`)

+  You can also try our experimental Windows OCR engine by adding `--ocr-engine windows-native` which sould solve the above problem too

   </details>